John-Lluch/SWRevealViewController/README.md

 As of November 15, 2013 Release Notes are updated on the class main header file.
 Please see `SWRevealViewController.h`

+## Tutorial

+Some time ago the guys at AppCoda published an online tutorial featuring the SWRevealViewController: "How To Add a Slide-out Sidebar Menu in Your Apps" (thanks for that).
+You will find it at http://www.appcoda.com/ios-programming-sidebar-navigation-menu/ .
+Definitely worth a read.

+## Xamarin Binding

+Thanks to Jesper Vandborg for having contributed with a Xamarin Binding project for this controller that is available for download at https://github.com/Vandborg/SWRevealViewController-XamarinBinding.

 ## Special Mentions

 A Special Thank you to Joan Martin who formely worked at http://www.sweetwilliamsl.com and has recently been developing an app for http://www.citizen.tv.
 He had the original idea and implemented code for generic view deployment/undeployment and replacement of view controllers used in the class.

-Thanks to Jesper Vandborg for having contributed with a Xamarin Binding project for this controller that is available for download at https://github.com/Vandborg/SWRevealViewController-XamarinBinding.

 Early code and api was inspired on a similar class by Philip Kluz (Philip.Kluz@zuui.org)